iotaweb/angular-hapi-couch/README.md

 Browse to: [http://localhost:8080] (http://localhost:8080)

+You can add a set of 20 test users from the home page by clicking the **Create Users** button.
+Note: this option will only be available if there are no users in the database.

 ## Known Issues

-This sample application is quite incomplete and is being refactored constantly to incorporate changes and new developments in the various cores libraries.
-The following are what I know are incomplete/buggy:
+This sample application is quite incomplete and is being refactored constantly to incorporate changes and new developments in the various **cores** libraries.
+The following are what I know to be incomplete or buggy:

  - No thoughts have been given to security yet, i.e. restricting actions via the API.
  - Pagination in Users page - no ability to navigate to pages directly (maybe need to use offsets?).
  - Create/edit forms show validation before record is dirty (still works, just unsightly IMO).
- - Incomplete support for inut type validations, e.g. I have added a hack for email, but other formats are not yet supported.
+ - Incomplete support for inut type validations, e.g. I have added a hack for email validation, but other formats are not yet supported.
  - Not all directive templates have been converted fully to Bootstrap 3, i.e. I have only converted some model templates and String and Number.

-## Endnotes
+## Endnote

-I am very much a begginer when it comes to node, angular.js, hapi.js and couchDB - so there are no doubt fundamental mistakes in the way I have approached things.
+I am very much a beginner when it comes to node, angular.js, hapi.js and couchDB - so there are no doubt fundamental mistakes in the way I have approached things.
 This is very much a learning exercise for me.

 A big thank you to Till for his work in this space - it is appreciated (well, at least by one person :)